-Here are some common eating-related causes of diarrhea:
+Here are some common eating-related causes of diarrhoea:

 - Gulping down food.
 When you gulp, you swallow air, which can lead to trapped wind and poor digestion.